CicerBro/Linchpin/README.md

 ## Third-party code

-The JSON formatter adapts runtime behavior from Callum Locke’s json-formatter v0.8.0 (27aa995) under the BSD-3-Clause license.
+The JSON formatter adapts runtime behavior from Callum Locke’s json-formatter under the BSD-3-Clause license.
 See [the formatter notices](lib/jsonFormatter/THIRD_PARTY_NOTICES.md) and source headers for attribution and Linchpin-specific changes.
-Mozilla Readability is used only during user-triggered summary extraction under its Apache-2.0 license. marked renders provider Markdown and DOMPurify sanitizes that rendered HTML before it is displayed or copied as rich text.

 Linchpin's original code remains under the [WTFPL](LICENSE.md).